LemuelAngelo/data100/T1AY2425/Week 3/Introduction to Machine Learning.md

 ![](images/Screenshot%202024-08-28%20at%204.38.06%20PM.png)
 We can have a data set on student performance which has records providing performance, i.e. marks on the individual subjects:
 ![](images/Screenshot%202024-08-28%20at%204.55.36%20PM.png)
+### Understanding Data Types

+Broadly categorized into two: quantitative and qualitative.

+1. Qualitative (also called categorical data)

+    1. Nominal Data: No numeric value, but a named value.
+Used for assigning named values to attributes.
+Nominal values cannot be quantified.
+Examples:

+        - Blood group: A, B, O, AB, etc.
+        - Nationality: Indian, American, British, etc.
+        - Gender: Male, Female, Other

+        A special case of nominal data is when only two labels are possible, e.g. pass/fail as a result of an examination.
+This sub-type of nominal data is called ‘dichotomous’.

+        It is obvious, mathematical operations such as addition, subtraction, multiplication, etc. cannot be performed on nominal data.
+For that reason, statistical functions such as mean, variance, etc. can also not be applied on nominal data.
+However, a basic count is possible.
+So mode, i.e. most frequently occurring value, can be identified for nominal data.

+    2. Ordinal Data: Categorical data with a meaningful order or ranking.
+Examples:

+        - Education level: High School, Bachelor's, Master's, PhD
+        - Customer satisfaction: Very Unsatisfied, Unsatisfied, Neutral, Satisfied, Very Satisfied
+        - T-shirt sizes: Small, Medium, Large, X-Large

+        Like nominal data, basic counting is possible for ordinal data.
+Hence, the mode can be identified.
+Since ordering is possible in case of ordinal data, median, and quartiles can be identified in addition.
+Mean can still not be calculated.

+2. Quantitative Data

+    1. Interval Data: Numeric data with known order and equal intervals between values, but no true zero point.
+        - Examples: Temperature (°C, °F), Calendar dates, IQ scores
+        - Properties:
+            - Allows addition and subtraction
+            - Measures of central tendency: mean, median, mode
+            - Standard deviation can be calculated
+            - No true zero point, so ratios are meaningless
+    2. Ratio Data: represents numeric data for which exact value can be measured.
+Absolute zero is available for ratio data.
+Also, these variables can be added, subtracted, multiplied, or divided.
+The central tendency can be measured by mean, median, or mode and methods of dispersion such as standard deviation.
+        - Examples: Height, Weight, Age, Income
+        - Properties:
+            - Allows all arithmetic operations, including multiplication and division
+            - Has a true zero point
+            - Ratios are meaningful (e.g., twice as tall, half as old)